Bob-Playground/WWDC-Stuff/2017/413-App-Startup-Time-Past-Present-and-Future/Transcript-Edited.md

 And then **finally**, we can **run all of your initializers**, which is what I showed the tooling for earlier, and **at that point we're ready to call your main in launch**, and that's a lot of work.

----
+## How to move dyld out of process

 So how can we make this faster and how can we move it out of process?

+### security sensitive components

 Well, first off we identify the security sensitive components.

 And from our perspective the **biggest ones** of those are **parsing mach-o headers and finding dependencies**,

 because malformed **mach-o headers allow people to do certain attacks** and **your applications may use @rpaths, which are search paths, and by malforming those or inserting libraries in the right places, people can subvert applications**.
+So we do all of that out of process in the daemon,

+### cache-able parts

-**So we do all of that out of process in the daemon, and then we identify the expensive parts of it, which are cache-able, and those are the symbol lookups.**
+**and then we identify the expensive parts of it, which are cache-able, and those are the symbol lookups.**

 **Because in a given library, unless you perform the software update or change the library on disk, the symbols will always be at the same offset in that library.**